joniles/mpxj/src/site/markdown/index.md

 * **SDEF:** SDEF is the Standard Data Exchange Format, as defined by the USACE (United States Army Corps of Engineers).
 SDEF is a fixed column format text file, used to import a project schedule up into the QCS (Quality Control System) software from USACE.
-MPXJ can write SDEF files.
+MPXJ can read and write SDEF files.

 ## Java, .Net, Ruby, PHP...
 MPXJ is written and maintained in Java, however this is no barrier to